Troodon: Paleobiology

-One study was based on multiple Troodon teeth that have been collected from Late Cretaceous deposits from northern Alaska.
+One study was based on multiple Troodon teeth that have been collected from Late Cretaceous deposits in northern Alaska.
 These teeth are much larger than those collected from more southern sites, providing evidence that northern Alaskan populations of Troodon grew to larger average body size, hinting at Bergmann's rule.
 This study also provides an analysis of the proportions and wear patterns of a large sample of Troodon teeth.
 It proposes that the wear patterns of all Troodon teeth suggest a diet of soft foods - inconsistent with bone chewing, invertebrate exoskeletons, or tough plant items.
 This study hypothesizes a diet primarily consisting of meat.
 A pellet possibly belonging to Troodon suggests it hunted early mammals such as Alphadon.

-In 2011, another derived troodontid, Linhevenator, was described from Inner Mongolia, China.
-It was noted by the authors as having relatively short and robust forelimbs, along with an enlarged second pedal ungual akin to that of the dromaeosaurids, in comparison to more basal troodontids.
+In 2011, another derived troodontid, Linhevenator, was described from Inner Mongolia.
+It was noted by the authors as having relatively short and robust forelimbs, along with an enlarged second pedal ungual akin to that of the dromaeosaurids compared to more basal troodontids.
 It was proposed that derived troodontids had convergently evolved dromaeosaurid-style large second pedal unguals, likely as an adaptation relating to predation.
 The authors noted that it is plausible that this may be applicable to other derived troodontids, including Troodon, although this is currently uncertain due to a paucity of sufficient remains of the latter genus.

+Communal nesting

+A 2023 study using presumed Troodon eggshells from the Oldman Formation used clumped isotope thermometry to determine their formation and development.
+The study found that in contrast to the accelerated mineralization of eggs in modern birds, Troodon and likely other non-avian maniraptorans had slowed egg calcification akin to other reptiles.
+This would indicate that, unlike birds, Troodon and other maniraptorans had two functional ovaries that would limit the number of eggs produced.
+Thus, the study concluded that the large clutches of fossilized eggs present in the formation, despite the limited egg production each individual had, would indicate that Troodon had communal nesting behavior, where eggs would be laid together at a single nest by multiple females, forming large clutches.
+This is a strategy also used by some modern birds, such as ostriches.